-(UPDATED 4/22/18) The Sacramento Bee reported on April 20 that Formoli’s Bistro closed on April 12 “after a lively going-away party” that same day.
+(Last UPDATED 12/20/22) Formoli’s Bistro closed on April 12 “after a lively going-away party” that same day.
 It is reported that the chef/co-owner has accepted a position in a new upcoming venture.
+NEW: See Update below.

 My friends come to Sacramento to visit me for several days each year during Thanksgiving week.
 We have a long-standing Thanksgiving tradition of dining out on the Wednesday evening prior to the Thanksgiving Day feast.
 It is a welcome and relaxing break after working hard prepping the dishes to be served the next day.